 Graduate School Options

 As you become more serious about graduate school in your junior year, it is time to decide what you want to get out of graduate school and to locate programs that will allow you to do that.
 Graduate programs are highly specialized and not all programs are good at all things.
 A good place to start researching a graduate program is to look at the APA Guide to Graduate Programs in Psychology.
-There is a copy in the psychology office that is available for perusal in the office.
 The book is indexed to allow you to look up programs in different ways, such as by state or program.
 There is a brief description of each program that includes such things as degrees offered, program specialty areas, credentials of recent graduate applicants, and basic applicant requirements.
 That’s enough information to decide if you may be interested in the program.

 Careers in Psychology